 Being one of the countries on the famous Banana Pancake Backpacking Trail you’ll be able to find plenty of other travelers.
 Like-minded people will be around every corner fulling their backpacking Vietnam on a budget dreams and making memories that will last a lifetime.

 This incredible country has such a varied landscape and an assortment of places calling your name.
 Though I will go into what exact places you need to visit further down in this article.
-You will find most budget backpackers traveling either North to South or visa versa.
-I did the latter, but equally meet travelers venturing in both directions, so there is no real preference.
+You will find most budget backpackers traveling either North to South or vice versa.
+I did the latter, but equally, meet travelers venturing in both directions, so there is no real preference.
 In order to spend enough time to complete this adventure most people, including myself spend at least 3 weeks backpacking Vietnam.
 It’s a huge area to cover and no doubt you will do some overnight bus or train journeys.

 Though, before we get into all the details of the best places to see in Vietnam and how to actually get to them, let’s start with the basics.
 I will cover for you everything you will never need to know about backpacking Vietnam From money matters, visas, when to go, accommodation, getting around and so much more before finally getting into where exactly you should go and do during your adventure traveling Vietnam on a budget.